briebug/ngrx-entity-schematic/README.md

 #### About

-This schematic uses a template project that's the working blueprint for what the schematic will eventually generate.
-This pattern was chosen to provide a faster and easier development cycle when testing the template app as a standalone application with the typical dev feedback provided by the Angular CLI.
-The alternative would involve developing against the template files (which include template variable like `<%= classify(name) %>`) and having to run the schematic locally on every change.
+This schematic uses a template project that acts as the working blueprint for what the schematic will eventually generate.
+This pattern was chosen to provide a faster and easier development cycle when testing the blueprint app as a standalone application providing the typical dev feedback by the Angular  CLI and other devtools.
+The alternative would involve developing against the template files (which include template variables like `<%= classify(name) %>`) and having to run the schematic locally on every change.

 ### Developing the `buildFiles` script

-When editing the script that copies and modifies the blueprint files into the schematic directory.
-The following commands all for quick dev feedback and debugging.
+This script copies and modifies the blueprint Entity files into the schematic `__files__` directory.
+The following commands allow for quick dev feedback and debugging.

 Compile the `buildFiles` script into `/tmp` in one shell